logan07cosby/Analyzingnetworkstructureandsecurity/README.md

-<h1>Conducting a security audit</h1>
+<h1>Analyzing network structure and security</h1>

 <h2>Description</h2>
-In this project, an internal security audit is conducted to check for threats risks, and vulnerabilities.
+In this project, an incident report is created after analyzing a network incident.
 <br />